S. U. Zuidema

-Sytse Ulbe Zuidema (22 April 1906, Kampen - 28 September 1975, Amstelveen) was one of the second generation of reformational philosophers arising from the Free University of Amsterdam, after the first generation of Herman Dooyeweerd and D. H. Th.
+Sytse Ulbe Zuidema (22 April 1906 – 28 September 1975) was one of the second generation of reformational philosophers arising from the Free University of Amsterdam, after the first generation of Herman Dooyeweerd and D. H. Th.
 Vollenhoven.
-Other second generationers were: Hendrik Van Riessen, K. J. Popma and J. P. A. Mekkes.
+Other members of the second generation included Hendrik Van Riessen, K. J. Popma and J. P. A. Mekkes.

-Prior to teaching philosophy at the Free University, Zuidema held a chair of Calvinistic philosophy at the University of Utrecht.
+Zuidema was born in Kampen.
+Prior to teaching philosophy at the Free University, he held a chair of Calvinistic philosophy at the University of Utrecht.
 He had also been a minister in the Reformed Churches and a missionary in Indonesia.
 His doctoral dissertation was on William of Ockham.
+Zuidema died in Amstelveen in 1975.

 Robert Knudsen and Hendrik Hart both completed their doctoral dissertations in philosophy under Zuidema.